fibo/Serverless-React-PWA-on-AWS/README.md

 npm run create
 ```

-Will install deps, transpile code, generate a *build.zip* and upload it on AWS.
+Will install deps, transpile code, generate a *build.zip* and upload it on AWS creating a function.
 On success, it will also run scripts

 ```bash